ayman707-ux/PlayTorrio/README.md

 Playtorrio and Jackett are intended for educational and legal use only.
 You are solely responsible for the content you access.

-If you enjoy Playtorrio, please give it a ⭐ on GitHub to show support!
+If you enjoy PlayTorrio, please give it a ⭐ on GitHub to show support!